rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

   "shippingAddress": "123 Main Street, Springfield"
 }
   ]

+88. Add cart.model.ts for implementing cart module.
-88. The part is left: If User is logged in as admin, can see even soft deleted products.
+89. The part is left: If User is logged in as admin, can see even soft deleted products.
 If seller can see his products that are soft deleted.